baijum/selenium-python/source/getting-started.rst

   java -jar selenium-server-standalone-2.x.x.jar

-While running the Selenium server, you could see a message looks like this::
+While running the Selenium server, you could see a message looking like this::

   15:43:07.541 INFO - RemoteWebDriver instances should connect to: http://127.0.0.1:4444/wd/hub

-The above line says that, you can use this URL for connecting to remote WebDriver.
+The above line says that you can use this URL for connecting to remote WebDriver.
 Here are some examples::

   from selenium.webdriver.common.desired_capabilities import DesiredCapabilities